mohamad-tohidi/texttools/README.md

 - **`normalize: bool`** → Whether to apply text cleaning (removing separator lines and normalizing quotation marks) before sending to the LLM.

+- **`max_completion_tokens: int`** → Limits the maximum number of tokens to generate in the completion.
+**Note:** If the token limit is reached before the completion finishes, an error will be raised.

 - **`validator: Callable (Experimental)`** → Forces the tool to validate the output result based on your validator function.
 Validator should return a boolean.
 If the validator fails, TheTool will retry to get another output by modifying `temperature`.
 You can also specify `max_validation_retries=<N>`.

 - **`priority: int (Experimental)`** → Affects processing order in queues.